turbot/steampipe-samples/all/hackernews/README.md

 - `gitHub and twitter info for hn users`: A Hackernews username will often match a GitHub username, and sometimes also a Twitter username.
 When those matches occur, this table links to HN users' GitHub and Twitter accounts, and reports follower counts for both.
 The Hackernews username in column 1 of the chart links to the `Submissions` dashboard and selects that user.

-## Dashboad: Animated company mentions

-An experimental animation that rewrites the `mod.sp` file to animate the companies chart.
-To run it: `python animate.py`.

 ## Dashboard: Submissions

-The `by` columns in `All hackernews stats` dashboard link here.
+The `by` columns in the `Everything` dashboard link here.
 This dashboard charts a select user's HN submissions and provides links to each item.

 ## Dashboard: Sources